ilkilab/agorakube/docs/instructions.md

 # Configure Calico

 With Agorakube, you can configure the way Calico discover node IFACE.
 In some cases, Agorakube master/nodes can have multiple Iface, with different names, order, and subnet/network.
-In that case, Calico will need your help to discover which Iface should be used to route bettwen nodes.
+In that case, Calico will need your help to discover which Iface should be used to route between nodes.
 To do this, you can use "agorakube_network.calico_autodetection_method" parameter.
 The following sections describe the available IP autodetection methods.
 (From https://docs.projectcalico.org/reference/node/configuration#ip-autodetection-methods)

 ## First-Found